The White Mare of Transform Ranch

 From my wobbly beginnings, she transformed herself into a girl to be proud of.

 A rimrock ranch where you learn how to be other species?
-I've been reading a study on five cultures in the Four Corners canyon country.
+I've been reading a study of the cultures of the Four Corners canyon country.
 I was struck by the Pueblo notion of "cooked" versus "raw" people, meaning those taught to be courteous and considerate, as opposed to, well, all those obnoxious white bubbas out there.

 But my dream-ranch teaches you more than civilization.
 Transformation!
 Or maybe it just gives you the space to learn it on your own.
 That seems to have happened with the white mare.
-Silky was just a possibility I pictured, crudely... a side of me I hoped I could summon... who's slowly morphed herself into harmonious solidity.
+Silky was just a hope I had, originally.
+A side of me I hoped I could summon--who's slowly morphed herself into harmonious solidity.
+Into life.

 Indexes: Subject - Author - Date - Names - Places - Art media/styles